civetweb/civetweb/docs/UserManual.md

 The following options are supported in `main.c`, the additional source file for the stand-alone executable.
-These options are not supported by other applications embedding `civetweb.c`, unless they are added explicitly.
+These options are not supported by other applications embedding `civetweb.c`, unless they are added to the embedding application.

 ### title
 Use the configured string as a server name.
 For Windows, this will be shown as